mdn/content/files/en-us/web/css/color_value/color/index.md

   );
 }

-/* Use @supports to add in support for Safari 16.4+, which supports old syntax that requires r g b values to be specified as percentages (with units) in calculations */
+/* Use @supports to add in support old syntax that requires r g b values to be specified as percentages (with units) in calculations.
+   This is required for Safari 16.4+ */
 @supports (color: color(from red display-p3 r g calc(b + 30%))) {
   #one {
     background-color: color(